-On 31st March 2010 the Conservative Home Blog (see fact box) published an article in which they wrote about new government policies which included:
+Our first clue was obtained by reference to the Conservative Home blog which published an article (31st March 2010) in which they wrote about new government policies which included:

 - Creating a Neighbourhood army' of 5,000 full time, professional community organisers who will be trained with the skills they need to identify local community leaders, bring communities together, help people start their own neighbourhood groups, and give communities the help they need to take control and tackle their problems.
 This plan is based on the successful community organising movement established by Saul Alinski.